NUKnightLab/how-we-work/teams/Software.md

   * the issue should refer to the Zendesk ticket number
   * reference the issue with a link in a response to the ticket requester for future tracking/reference
   * close the Zendesk ticket as solved

+## Team Roadmap/TODO

+  * Get Zendesk backlog tackled
+  * Squash bugs in the 4 priority projects
+  * Begin working on feature development/enhancements
+  * Add Changelogs to projects
+  * Improve documentation, particularly around setting up for local development and making contributions
+  * Improve deployment documentation (process of staging to CDN, deploying CDN, deploying website)
+  * Add/improve testing for all projects
+  * Automate CDN Index page version presentation
+  * Convert projects to buildkit where appropriate
+  * Spec and implement a "language contributions" tool for projects with I18N